 Whether it is a home or a business, installing surveillance security camera system can be one of the smartest moves you make.
 Along with recording video of any incident in the event of a crime, cameras also act as one of the most effective crime deterrents.
 When a person knows that they could be caught on video, they are much more likely to think twice before committing a crime.

 Once you have decided to protect your property with a security camera system, you will have some decisions to make.
 One of these decisions is the type of camera you will use in different locations.
 In the security systems industry, the two most common designs are dome cameras and bullet cameras.
-Both can work to provide enhanced security for businesses and homes, but there are some differences.
+Both can work to provide enhanced security systems for businesses and homes, but there are some differences.
 In this article, we are going to express a compare between bullet vs dome camera.